 Return to Cairns in the afternoon with free time to explore this laid-back city.

 Depart early for a full day of travel to reach Airlie Beach with time to explore the town.

 Set sail for a day in the Whitsunday Islands, visiting the Great Barrier Reef.
 Opt to swim or snorkel, and hike to an island lookout over Whitehaven Beach, known for its stunning white sand.
 Return to Airlie Beach for the night.

 Fly to Brisbane and transfer to Byron Bay for two nights in this "hippie" paradise.

 Spend the day wandering the town or taking part in a multitude of optional activities like sea kayaking, visiting Cape Byron Lighthouse, or relaxing on the beach.

 Hit the waves with an included surf lesson.
 Head to the coastal township of Port Macquarie, featuring all the beauty of the beach set alongside gorgeous national parks.
 Enjoy an evening in Port Macquarie.

 Opt to visit a koala hospital before travelling to the Blue Mountains Region.

 Explore the area around Leura and Katoomba including the Three Sisters.
-Visit the Jenolan Caves, take a walk in Jamison Valley, and opt for a ride on the Scenic Railway, the steepest railway in the world.
+Visit the Jenolan Caves, take a walk in Jamison Valley, and ride on the Scenic Railway, the steepest railway in the world.

 Travel to Sydney and enjoy a free afternoon to explore the city.
 Opt to rent a bike, stroll the botanical gardens, or visit the iconic Opera House.